 Most of the physical recovery occurs during the first month after the procedure.
 During the preliminary phases, activity is confined to walking, standing and sitting without any pushing, pulling or lifting.
 Return to work will be dependent on healing and if you have a non-active job.
 Things like exercise may be limited for more than a month depending upon how quickly you recover.

-Possible Problems of Breast AugmentationThis operation is associated with some of the same dangers as other types of major plastic surgery.
-It also has a few distinct risks including:
+Possible Complications of Breast enhancementThis operation is associated with many of the same risks as other kinds of major plastic surgery.
+It also has some unique risks including:

 - Implant rupture and deflation

-- Formation of sinewy and hard scar tissue around the implant (capsular contracture).
+- Development of tough and fibrous scar tissue around the implant (capsular contracture).

-- Numbness or other differences in nipple/breast sensation.
+- Numbness or other differences in nipple/breast sensitivity.

-- Loss of the capability to nurse future children.
+- Loss of the ability to breastfeed future children.

 [yt_playlist mainid=”U__Tvzt2ibw” vdid=”U__Tvzt2ibw,nuN3NALRSPg,66W6kxPhl7U,66W6kxPhl7U” novd=”4″]